-There are certain things which you will find inside each Disney Wonder and Disney Magic inside stateroom:
+There are certain things that you will find inside each Disney Wonder and Disney Magic Inside stateroom:

 Beverage Cooler.
 This is definitely a beverage cooler rather than a fridge.
 It’s not that cold.
 It’s fine for keeping soda and wine in but it won’t chill things much.

 An ice bucket and four small glasses are found as standard in your stateroom.
 Just ask your stateroom host for ice and they will make sure you always have some.

 Those glasses are not great for wine, but again, just ask your Stateroom Host for some wine or champagne glasses.